Life On the Wabash & Erie Canal

 — Wabash & Erie Canal Park Village —

 Topics and series.
-This historical marker is listed in these topic lists: Animals • Industry & Commerce • Railroads & Streetcars • Waterways & Vessels.
+This historical marker is listed in these topic lists: Settlements & Settlers • Waterways & Vessels.
 In addition, it is included in the Wabash & Erie Canal series list.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Bicentennial Garden (within shouting distance of this marker); Lewis Thomas Jones (within shouting distance of this marker); An Herb Garden (within shouting distance of this marker); Blacksmithing (within shouting distance of this marker); River Travel (within shouting distance of this marker); Welcome To Canal Park (within shouting distance of this marker); Wabash & Erie Canal (within shouting distance of this marker); Welcome To Delphi (within shouting distance of this marker).
+Canal Bridges (a few steps from this marker); The Paper Maker's Shop (within shouting distance of this marker); Cabin Homestead 1830s (within shouting distance of this marker); Fouts Kitchen And Medical Plants Garden (within shouting distance of this marker); The Cooper (within shouting distance of this marker); Education Along The Canal (within shouting distance of this marker); Broom Maker (within shouting distance of this marker); The Broom Making Process (within shouting distance of this marker).
 Touch for a list and map of all markers in Delphi.